thehubbard/esa-pyxel/docs/source/howto/new_model.rst

 Write models as pairs of pure and impure functions
 --------------------------------------------------

-If a model is changing one of the data structures stored in the ``Detector`` object, when possible it is better to write the model as a pair of an impure function that changes the state of the ``Detector`` object and pure function that does the actual calculation without changing the state of input arguments.
+If a model is changing one of the data structures stored in the :py:class:`~pyxel.detectors.Detector` object, when possible it is better to write the model as a pair of an impure function that changes the state of the :py:class:`~pyxel.detectors.Detector` object and pure function that does the actual calculation without changing the state of input arguments.
 More info on pure and impure functions: https://en.wikipedia.org/wiki/Pure_function, https://alvinalexander.com/scala/fp-book/benefits-of-pure-functions/.